Migrating to Shopify +

 - Fees (no long expensive contracts, no hosting or bandwidth fees)

 - Award-Winning Support

 The following list are the top 5 ecommerce platforms searched for on Google.
 Therefore you may also want to consider these options for your needs or exclude these if going through a process of elimination.

 - Magento (Now owned by Adobe)

-Therefore, this article will focus on migrating to Shopify rather than away to other ecommerce platform.
+Therefore, this article will focus on migrating to Shopify rather than other ecommerce platforms.

 How to Add Products to Shopify

 Adding products one by one is nice and simple but time consuming.
 The video guide below describes the process.
 Clearly if you are migrating from another eCommerce platform keep reading because this is not an efficient method of moving your 1000’s of products.

 Further below you will find guidance of how to to add products to Shopify in bulk.